DataCurationNetwork/CURATED/_modules/module-c.md

 <br>

 <b>Directions</b><br>
-In this activity, using the checklist below, you will perform the C check on the <a href="https://drive.google.com/drive/folders/1aWTQYpEQ4GBzh4KnUK5u6uEKjqKrPVTv?usp=sharing" target="_blank">data depositt</a>.
+In this activity, using the checklist below, you will perform the Check on the <a href="https://drive.google.com/drive/folders/1aWTQYpEQ4GBzh4KnUK5u6uEKjqKrPVTv?usp=sharing" target="_blank">data deposit</a>.
 Once you have completed this activity, feel free to run the C step on another dataset of your choosing.

 <br>
 </p>